What action you need to take regarding data protection and data flows with the EU/EEA after the end of the transition period.

 Receiving personal data from the EU/EEA and already adequate third countries

-In this scenario, organisations will be required to put in place alternative transfer mechanisms to ensure that data can continue to legally flow from the EU/EEA to the UK.
-For most organisations, the most relevant of these will be Standard Contractual Clauses (SCCs).
+For most organisations, the most relevant of these will be SCCs.
 The ICO also provides more detailed guidance on what actions might be necessary and an interactive tool that allows you to build SCCs.

-In addition to this, 11 of the 12 third countries deemed adequate by the EU have currently informed us they will maintain unrestricted personal data flows with the UK.
+11 of the 12 third countries deemed adequate by the EU have currently informed us they will maintain unrestricted personal data flows with the UK from 2021.
 Further information can be found on the ICO’s website.

 For personal data flows from the UK